ML1883/GoFigure/README.md

 # GoFigure
-NOTE: this is work in progress.

   This is a program to compare the similarity of texts in Go using letter frequency and position counting.
 I am not sure how well this method works compared to different techniques of comparing text similairity, but the idea of comparing texts using exact/analytical measures (i.e. frequency counting and such) as opposed to statistical interested me, and that is why I created this module.
-I also wanted to try out the programming language Go for the first time.

 ## Overview